 When it comes to dog bite and dog attack lawsuits, pet owners are only “negligent” if they were aware their dog had “unmistakably vicious tendencies” but didn’t do enough to control the animal.
 This kind of negligence can take different forms in different situations.
 A court will generally assume a dog owner is negligent if they broke Pennsylvania law by not restraining their dog on a leash or otherwise keeping it inside a properly fenced yard or enclosure.

 The fact that a dog has bitten someone in the past doesn’t necessarily mean they’re “vicious.”
 On the flip side, a dog doesn’t have to bite someone to be classified as “vicious.”
 Further, a dog owner may not be liable for injuries their dog causes after escaping from an adequately fenced yard, or injuries they cause to any person trespassing on the owner’s property.
-The Quakertown lawyers at Ostroff Injury Law can further explain these rules and how they may impact your dog bite case.
+The Quakertown lawyers at Ostroff Godshall Injury and Accident Lawyers can further explain these rules and how they may impact your dog bite case.

 Get Help from a Quakertown Dog Bite Attorney